-Santa Fe RV park is located just south of Santa Fe City.
-With the western slope of the Sangre de Cristo Mountains and the Rio Grande Valley at its finger tips, the RV park is the ideal spot to experience everything Santa Fe has to offer – nature and city life.
-Pull-thru sights with full hookup are available for 20, 30 and 50 amp rigs.
+Santa Fe RV Park is located just south of Santa Fe City.
+With the western slope of the Sangre de Cristo Mountains and the Rio Grande Valley at its fingertips, the RV park is the ideal spot to experience everything Santa Fe has to offer – nature and city life.
+Pull-thru sights with full hookups are available for 20, 30, and 50 amp rigs.

 Meow Wolf is so very difficult to define because it is like nothing you have ever seen.
 New Mexico based arts and entertainment groups came together to create an immersive, multimedia experience for audiences of all ages.
-The space aims to transport those who walk in to imaginative realms of storytelling.
-As defined by the collective, “Our work is a combination of jungle gym, haunted house, children’s museum and immersive art exhibit.”
+The space aims to transport those who walk into imaginative realms of storytelling.
+As defined by the collective, “Our work is a combination of a jungle gym, haunted house, children’s museum, and immersive art exhibit.”
 We define it as the coolest experience we’ve ever had so if you come to Santa Fe, put this on the VERY top of your list.

 Pro Tip: This place gets packed.
 We came at 9:45 (doors open at 10 AM) and there was a line of nearly 60 people waiting.
 Buy your tickets online before you get to the exhibit as there are two lines to enter (one for pre-purchased tickets, one for onsite purchase).
 The pre-purchased ticket line moves twice as fast as the onsite.
 Give yourself at least two hours to enjoy this amazing spot!

 Can’t get enough of New Mexico?
-Check out our post, La Mesa RV’s Recap of the International Balloon Fiesta.
+Check out our post, La Mesa RV’s Recap of the International Balloon Fiesta to start planning your 2021 adventure to one of the greatest festivals in the USA.
 Let us know your favorite place to travel in New Mexico in the comment section below!